Cardiacs: Big Ship, A Little Man and a House & On Land and in the Sea

-1989–1999: Classic lineup fractures and power quartet established
+1989–2003: Classic lineup fractures and power quartet established

 All That Glitters Is a Mares Nest and multiple departures

 Over the following two years, the Cardiacs lineup began to disintegrate.
 Sarah Smith left the band suddenly in April 1989 and was not replaced, removing saxophone from the standard Cardiacs sound.
 Although Sarah would not rejoin the band, she would retain a long-term connection with Cardiacs by playing on future albums and would very occasionally appear as a special guest for live concerts.
 Tim Smith brought in a second guitarist – Christian 'Bic' Hayes, formerly of the Cardiacs-inspired Ring and the Dave Howard Singers – and the new two-guitar lineup toured extensively around the UK and Europe for the rest of the year (with Sarah Smith making the first of her special guest appearances at a Brixton Fridge concert on 17 September).
 During this period, the band also released Archive Cardiacs, a collection of material from the 1976–83 period (some of it previously unreleased).

-It was horrible, really like one of those yellow panic nightmares where everything's going wrong and you can't stop it, but I kept thinking it was a nightmare, then about halfway through the evening I tried to wake up and I realised this was actually happening, right?
-(S)o I panicked, but nothing was going right and nobody could hear anything and Sarah's sax kept cutting out, and I think that's on the video, me shouting to myself that I can't stop it... but everyone else said it was a really good gig!